The number of fraudulent card transactions in on the rise in Australia, and it requires a different response.

 Australians are embracing the convenience of ‘contactless’ cards, online shopping continues to grow and mobile payments are gaining traction.
 The steady rise in online shopping effectively illustrates the changing payments landscape.

-In 2016, Australians transacted $1.8 trillion using cards and cheques and just under 0.03 percent were fraudulent transactions.
+In 2018, Australians transacted $788 billion using cards and cheques, with under 0.1 percent fraudulent transactions.

-That doesn’t sound like a lot, but it equates to $540 million.
+It may not sound like a lot, but it equates to $574 million lost to fraud.

 When you’re a small business owner, even a fraudulent transaction of $500 is enough to cause serious headaches.